Claim Procedures ( claimprocs )

 Fee: The actual fee billed to the patient as entered on the Procedure.

-Fee Schedule: The fee schedule of the insurance plan listed first in the Family module.
+Fee Schedule: The fee schedule of the insurance plan listed first in the Family Module.
 If this is a medical procedure code, this fee schedule may not accurately indicate where the fee is pulled from.

 Carrier Allowed Amount